lycheeverse/lychee-action/README.md

 Quickly check links in Markdown, HTML, and text files using [lychee].

-When used in conjunction with [Create Issue From File](https://github.com/peter-evans/create-issue-from-file), issues will be created when the action finds link problems.

 ## Usage

 Here is a full example of a GitHub workflow file: